jurajsic/DQBDD/README.md

 # DQBDD

 DQBDD is a dependency quantifier boolean formula (DQBF) solver that uses binary decision diagrams (BDDs) as an underlying representation of formulas.
-It reads DQBFs encoded in [DQDIMACS](https://doi.org/10.29007/1s5k) format and checks for their satisfiability using quantifier elimination.
+It is written in C++ and it reads DQBFs encoded in [DQDIMACS](https://doi.org/10.29007/1s5k) format and checks for their satisfiability using quantifier elimination.

 ## Installation

-DQBDD is written in C++ (using C++14 standard) and uses [CMake](https://cmake.org/) for building.
+You can find binaries in tagged release versions.
+If you want to compile it yourself, you need C++ compiler supporting C++14 standard and [CMake](https://cmake.org/).
 Execute
 ```
 mkdir Release
 cd Release
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
 to build DQBDD which will be located in `Release/src/`.
-Rather than `master`, which is generally a work in progress, use a tagged release version.
+However, do not use `master` branch as it is generally a work in progress.

 ## Usage